PhoenixVX/golden-age-wiki/mcp/creating_an_item.md

 > [!NOTE]
-> Before you follow this guide, make sure you have decent knowledge of Java and have already [decompiled Minecraft](setting_up.md).
+> Before you follow this guide, make sure you have a decent knowledge of Java and have already [decompiled Minecraft](setting_up.md).
 If you are using RetroMCP-Java, you may want to enable "keep resources" in order to get the `gui/items.png` texture used for this tutorial.

 # Creating a Custom Item